-Welcome to The Los Angeles Film School Financial Aid website!
-Here you will find information on applying for federal, state, and other forms of aid that will assist you in securing funding for one of our degree programs.
-To begin the process, please click on the following Net Price Calculator to obtain information on program pricing and preliminary estimates on available funding:
+Here you will find information on applying for federal, state, and other forms of aid that will assist you in funding one of our degree programs.
+To begin the process, explore our Net Price Calculator to obtain information on program pricing and preliminary estimates of available funding: Link: NET PRICE CALCULATOR

-Now that you have learned more about the pricing structure of our programs, it is time to discover what assistance we can provide to offset these costs.
-The Los Angeles Film School’s Financial Aid Department is here to assist you in understanding what we offer and counsel you in making the best decisions for long-term planning.
-Approximately 80% of our students receive some form of Financial Aid during their educational program.
-Each financial aid package is unique to the student's personal situation, and we would like to help you in determining your specific needs.
+Now that you have learned more about the pricing structure of our programs, it is time to discover the various types of assistance we can provide to offset these costs.
+The Los Angeles Film School’s Financial Aid Department is here to assist you in understanding what we offer, as well as counsel you in making the best decisions for long-term planning.
+Approximately 80 percent of our students receive some form of Financial Aid during their educational program.
+Each financial aid package is unique to the student’s personal situation, and we would like to help you in determining your specific needs.

-Please read below to learn more about the FAFSA application, government aid, and other assistance programs that are offered through our school.
-Better yet, view the “Contact Us” section at the bottom of the page to schedule an appointment so we can walk you through the process in person.
+Please read below to learn more about the FAFSA application, government aid, and other assistance programs that are available to students of our school.
+Better yet, contact us to schedule an appointment so we can walk you through the process in person.
 We look forward to hearing from you soon!

 Students must fill out a “Federal Application for Federal Student Aid” (FAFSA) to begin the process of applying for Financial Aid.
-You can get information about the FAFSA, obtain a PIN, and apply online by visiting their website: www.fafsa.ed.gov.
+You can learn more about the FAFSA, obtain a PIN, and apply online by visiting fafsa.ed.gov.
 When completing the application, please input the following school code in step six: 040373.

-This is a federal grant awarded to students with exceptional need and is money that does not need to be repaid.
-The exact amount students are awarded is based on the information provided on the FAFSA, with the maximum amount not to exceed $5,550 per award year.
+This is a federal grant awarded to students with exceptional need, and is money that does not need to be repaid.
+The exact award amount is based on the information provided on the FAFSA, with the maximum amount not to exceed $5,730 per award year.
 Students must maintain satisfactory academic progress and meet the eligibility requirements for this grant.
 For more information on the Pell Grant program, please click here or contact a Financial Aid representative.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This is a need-based federal grant program for any student with an Expected Family Contribution (EFC) that is below a certain level.
-The annual award amount is determined by the institution (based on budget and annual funds allocated).
+This is a need-based federal grant for students with an Expected Family Contribution (EFC) that is below a certain level.
+The annual award amount is determined by the institution based on the budget and annual funds that have been allocated.

 Students are eligible to participate in the Direct Loan Program.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and meet all eligibility requirements to apply.
-First time borrowers must complete loan entrance counseling and an electronic master promissory note prior to funds being disbursed (exit counseling is required prior to graduation).
-Direct Loans are established and disbursed by the federal government.
-Please see the following for a description of each type of Direct Loan (link to apply is at the bottom of this section).
+First time borrowers must complete loan entrance counseling, as well as an electronic master promissory note prior to fund disbursement.
+Exit counseling is also required at graduation.
+Direct Loans are originated and disbursed by the U.S. Department of Education.

 This is a Federal loan in which the government pays for all interest while the student is attending school.
-The student begins repayment on the principal and interest on the loan six months after graduation.
-Dependent and independent students may borrow up to $3,500.00 in their first academic year.
+The student begins repayment on the principal and interest for the loan six months after graduation.
+Dependent and independent students may borrow up to $3,500.00 in their freshman academic year, $4,500 in their sophomore year, and $5,500 in their junior year (pro-rations may apply).
 Student must meet all eligibility requirements per government regulations.

 This is a Federal loan in which the borrower accrues interest while attending school.
-The student begins repayment on the principal and interest on the loan six months after graduation.
-1st year dependent and independent students may borrow up to $2,000.00 in their first academic year.
-All independent students (as defined by the Department of Education) and any dependent students whose parents do not qualify for the PLUS loan may borrow an additional $4,000.00 in their first academic year.
+The student begins repayment on the principal and interest for the loan six months after graduation.
+First-year dependent and independent students may borrow up to $2,000.00 in each academic year.
+All independent students (as defined by the U.S. Department of Education) and any dependent students whose parents do not qualify for the PLUS loan may borrow an additional $4,000.00 in each academic year.
 Student must meet all eligibility requirements per government regulations.

 This is a Federal loan in which the parent is the borrower on the loan.
-The student must be dependent (as defined by the Department of Education) in order for the parent to apply for this loan.
-The borrower must be the biological parent or a stepparent that is the spouse of a biological parent.
-The parent’s credit must be approved in order to obtain this loan, but there are no minimum or maximum levels of borrowing.
+The student must be dependent (as defined by the Department of Education) in order for the parent to be eligible to apply for this loan.
+The borrower must be the biological parent or a step-parent that is the spouse of a biological parent.
+The borrower’s credit must be approved in order to obtain this loan, but there are no minimum or maximum levels of borrowing.
 However, when combining this loan with the student’s other financial aid awards, the parent cannot borrow an amount that would cause the student to exceed their cost of education.
-Repayment begins six months after the student graduates or leaves their educational program.
+Repayment begins six months after the student graduates or otherwise leaves his or her educational program.

-Work Study is available for eligible students who qualify.
-Interested students are advised to meet with our Work Study Coordinator to view available positions.
+Work Study is available to eligible students who qualify.
+We advise interested students to meet with our Work Study Coordinator to view available positions.
 Students must maintain satisfactory academic progress in order to continue in the Work Study program.
-Funding varies depending on annual allocation from Department of Education and open positions.
+Funding varies depending on annual allocation from Department of Education, as well as on open positions.
 For more information on the Federal Work Study program, please click here or consult with the Work Study Coordinator in the Financial Aid department.

 Like grants, scholarships do not require repayment.
-They are awarded according to any number of factors, which may include academic merit, performing talent, participation in certain activities/ special interests, or demonstrated financial need.
+They are awarded according to any number of factors, which may include academic merit, performing talent, participation in certain activities and/or special interests, or demonstrated financial need.
 Scholarship requirements and application procedures vary depending upon the criteria set by the scholarship provider.

 The Los Angeles Film School is proud to offer various scholarship options to our prospective students interested in completing one of our degree programs.
 This Scholarship Guide will provide an overview of the types of opportunities offered.
 Please read the description for each program to determine if any of these programs are right for you.
 We invite you to contact our Financial Aid department for more information and to obtain an application.